This is a list of all the best foods and snacks to buy from supermarkets and hypermarkets in Taiwan. Read on to learn more.

 8. Taiwanese Nougat Candies

-Taiwanese nougats are traditional candies that come in varying flavors like peanut, green tea, and more.
-Salico is a popular brand you may find at supermarkets.
+Taiwanese nougats are traditional candies that come in varying flavors, such as peanut and green tea.
+Salico is a popular brand you may find in supermarkets.

 9. Kuai Kuai Corn Puff Snacks